 The benefits of hydrotherapy

-The recuperative and healing properties of hydro-thermal therapy are based on its mechanical and/or thermal effects that work by exploiting the body’s reaction to the hot and cold stimuli.
-Nerves carry impulses from the skin deep into the body where they are instrumental in stimulating the immune system, influencing the production of stress hormones, and invigorating the circulation and digestive systems, all of which encourages blood flow, and this is what carries oxygen throughout the body.
+The recuperative and healing properties of hydro-thermal therapy are based on the mechanical and/or thermal effects that work by exploiting the body’s reaction to the hot and cold stimuli.
+This happens when the nerves carry impulses from the skin deep into the tissues of the body where they are instrumental in stimulating the immune system as well as invigorating the circulation and digestive systems, all of which encourages blood flow.
+It is this increase in blood flow that will carry the oxygen throughout the body.

 Short video on contrast hydrotherapy

-Herbal baths – Studies show that evening is the best time to soak in warm water as people who took them reported that they slept more readily and deeply.
+Studies show that evening is the best time to soak in warm water as people reported that they slept more readily and deeply following a relaxing bath.

-- Herbs like valerian, lavender, linden, chamomile can be crushed and put into a a small cloth bag and then added into your bath.
+- Add herbs such as valerian, lavender, linden, chamomile.
+These can be crushed and put into a a small cheesecloth bag and added into your bath.

-- Another option is to simmer the herbs on the stove and then add the liquid into your bath water and soak for thirty minutes.
+- Another option is to simmer the herbs on the stove and then strain out the liquid and add that to your bath water and soak for thirty minutes.

-- Add a few drops of Essential Oils to your bath.
+- Or try adding a few drops of your favorite essential oils.